Neman-River/Portfolio/README.md

   - [A/B Test Cookie Cats](https://github.com/Neman-River/AB-Test_Cookie-Cats): A/B test analysis examining the effect of moving the first gate in the mobile game Cookie Cats from level 30 to level 40, with a focus on player retention.
 In this project In this project, I apply different approaches, from classical z-test to bootstrap and Bayesian statistics.

+- ## Computer Science and Programming
+  - [Finance App](https://github.com/Neman-River/cs50-finance): A web application for managing a simulated stock portfolio.
+Built as the final project for Week 9 of CS50x — Introduction to Computer Science by Harvard University.
+Python / Flask
 ----
 # **Core Competencies**